-I think that at the core of resiliency lays an ability to keep on moving and shifting our formation, until we find the mix of actions and resources right for us and gradually feel more capable and comfortable, inside and out.
+I think that at the core of resiliency lays this unconscious ability of new life to emerge in the face of adversity.
+As survivors, we all have it.
+We keep on moving and shifting our formation, until we find the mix of actions and resources right for us and gradually feel more capable and comfortable, inside and out.
 One of the biggest contributions that allies of trauma survivors can bring is encouragement, support, and careful listening as survivors expand awareness of emerging resources and explore ways to pursue them.

 Gertel Kraybill, O. (2015).
 Experiential Training to Address Secondary Traumatic Stress in Aid Personnel.
 (Doctoral Dissertation).
 Lesley University, Cambridge, MA.

 Tedeschi, R. G., & Calhoun, L. G. (2004).
 Posttraumatic growth: A new perspective on psychotraumatology.
 Psychiatric Times, 21(4), 58.